xToken/DAK/Readme.txt

  Functions can be added to these variables which will be run when these events occur, sample shown below: table.insert(kDAKOnClientDisconnect, function(client) return LogOnClientDisconnect(client) end)

+ Notes about Gamerules overrides - they require the same args from vanilla NS2, or will need manual configuration.
+ This can be changed in DAKLoader.lua, kDAKBaseGamerules Below are the functions overriden and their default configuration.

+	function NS2Gamerules:OnCreate()
+	function NS2Gamerules:JoinTeam(player, newTeamNumber, force)
+	function NS2Gamerules:EndGame(winningTeam)
+	function NS2Gamerules:OnEntityKilled(targetEntity, attacker, doer, point, direction)
+	function NS2Gamerules:UpdatePregame(timePassed)
+	function NS2Gamerules:SetGameState(state)
+	function NS2Gamerules:CastVoteByPlayer( voteTechId, player )

+ These can be disabled in DAKConfig.json, _GamerulesExtensions.

  Please note that errors caused in functions added are systemic, meaning they will affect the execution of NS2 gamecode, so some care must be taken.